nikirg/lazyfast/DOCS.md

 tags.button("Run reloading", reload_on=["click"])
 tags.span("Loading...", class_="htmx-indicator")
 ```
-This `span` tag is not visible when the component is not in reloading process.
-Reloading process is the time between `reloadComponent` function trigger and the server response.
+The `span` tag is hidden when the component is not in the process of reloading.
+The reloading process occurs between the trigger of the `reloadComponent` function and the server's response.

 #### `allow_unsafe_html`
 For the purpose of security, we use `allow_unsafe_html` to allow use of unsafe HTML in the component.
 This attribute is `False` by default.
 Use case example: